 Are online classes self-paced or scheduled?

-Online classes at Des Moines University have a specific start and stop date along with due dates for assignments.
-The programs are not self-paced or independent study.
+The online classes in the PPDPT program have a specific start and stop date along with due dates for assignments.
+The PPDPT program courses are not self paced.

 Can I start online classes at anytime?

 Students can start classes at the beginning of any module.
 See our course calendar for module start dates.